Fitus/Zaloha2.sh/DOCUMENTATION.md

  * Zaloha is a BASH script that uses only FIND, SORT and AWK.
 All you need is the Zaloha2.sh file.
 This documentation is contained in Zaloha2.sh too.
- * Cyber-secure: No new binary code, no new open ports, easily reviewable.
+ * Cyber-secure: No new binary code, no new open ports, no interaction with the Internet, easily reviewable.
  * Three operation modes are available: Local Mode, Remote Source Mode and Remote Backup Mode
  * Local Mode: Both &lt;sourceDir&gt; and &lt;backupDir&gt; are available locally